 The bra-fitter happened to be free and I showed her the bra on and explained what I didn’t like – “um, this overhang from breastfeeding.”

 Her response: “that’s not from breastfeeding.”

 “Well, it wasn’t there before.”
 I answer, before moving swiftly on.
 “Is there another style that could work better?”

 She measures me and it turns out I’m a completely different size to what I thought.
 I’m a size that I have NEVER BEEN BEFORE.
 I haven’t just gotten bigger whilst feeding then shrunk back to what I was.
 No, I’ve completely changed.
 I won’t go back.
-Not without a boob job anyway…
+Not without surgery anyway…

 “No, that’s no good is it, there’s just nothing there.”
 As she prods at the empty half of the cup.
 Hmm.
 I’m tempted to point out that she may be in the wrong line of work.

 Anyway, I found some nice bras and made a quick exit.
 As I walked home I felt like crying.
 In my mind, I think I don’t care.
 I don’t care that my body has changed.
 I don’t believe that what is presented to us in the media is really the ideal.
-There isn’t one.
-Because everyone is different and that should be and is, okay.
-I know that my boobs have simply done their job.
+There isn’t one because everyone is different and that should be and is, okay.
+I know that my body has simply done its job.
 An incredible job of sustaining and nurturing.
 My body isn’t for the enjoyment of everyone else anyway, just one person who seems to appreciate it no matter what state it’s in.
 Happy days, I tell myself.